DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-08-18-improving-the-content-on-the-add-and-edit-course-flows.md

 ### Secondary subjects

-We will consider introducing an autocomplete to make it quicker for the user when selecting a subject.
-We will also investigate restructuring subjects to improve the mapping to HECOS/HESA.
+We will consider introducing an autocomplete to make it quicker for users to select a subject.

+We will also investigate restructuring subjects to improve the mapping to Higher Education Classification of Subjects (HECoS) and other services within Becoming a Teacher (BAT)..

 ### Full time or part time